 Promoting healing through therapy.

 Children between the ages of 3 and 18 who have experienced sexual abuse may be referred to the Center for therapy.
-We offer several types of therapy, including Trauma-Focused Cognitive Behavioral Therapy, body safety, individual workshops, age-specific therapy groups and parent support groups.
+We offer several types of therapy, including Trauma-Focused Cognitive Behavioral Therapy, EMDR, body safety, individual workshops, age-specific therapy groups and parent support groups.

 All our therapists have specialized trauma training and are experienced in utilizing evidence-based treatment approaches with children and adolescents.
 The goal of therapy is to provide a safe space for families to engage in their healing journeys through the guidance of client-centered, individualized treatment goals.